Stock Analysis · Snowflake Inc (SNOW)

 Overview

-• Product revenue (majority): usage of the Snowflake platform (compute, storage, and related capabilities billed based on consumption).
+• Product revenue (majority): usage of the Snowflake platform (including compute and storage-related consumption and platform capabilities sold as part of the offering).

-• Professional services and other (small portion): implementation support, training, and related services.
+• Professional services and other (smaller portion): implementation support, training, and related services.

 Key Figures